fleetdm/fleet/docs/1-Using-Fleet/2-fleetctl-CLI.md

       removed: false
 ```

-#### Moving queries and packs from one Fleet environement to another
+#### Moving queries and packs from one Fleet environment to another

 When managing multiple Fleet environments, you may want to move queries and/or packs from one environment (exporter) to the other (importer).